telatin/blini/publication/paper/paper2.md

 for the operation.
 Scale 50 means that 1/50 of k-mers were used.

-In the SNPs dataset, both Blini and MMseqs achieved an ARI of 1.0, except for Blini with scale 200 which achieved an ARI of 0.998 (Figure 2a).
+In the SNPs dataset, both Blini and MMseqs achieved an ARI between 0.999 and 1.0, except for Blini with scale 200 which achieved an ARI of 0.997 (Figure 2b).
+Blini created 100, 100, 101 and 110 clusters using scales
+25, 50, 100 and 200 respectively.
+MMseqs created 103 clusters (Figure 2a).
-Blini took on average 9.6 seconds, and MMseqs took 166 seconds with one thread, and 54 seconds with four threads (Figure 2b).
+Blini took on average 10.5 seconds, and MMseqs took 46 seconds with one thread, and 14 seconds with four threads (Figure 2b).
-In terms of memory, Blini had a maximal memory footprint of 148, 78, 30, and 20 MB using scales 25, 50, 100 and 200 respectively.
+In terms of memory, Blini had a maximal memory footprint of 255, 129, 65, and 38 MB using scales 25, 50, 100 and 200 respectively.
-MMseq had a maximal memory footprint of 1000 MB on average (Figure 2c).
+MMseq had a maximal memory footprint of 3072 MB (Figure 2c).

 ![Clustering results for the SNPs dataset.](../results/clust_snps.png){width=75%}

-In the fragments dataset, MMseqs achieved an ARI of 1.0 while Blini achieved an ARI of 1.0, 0.999, 0.993 and 0.972 with scales 25, 50, 100 and 200
+In the fragments dataset, MMseqs achieved an ARI of 1.0 while Blini achieved an ARI of 0.999, 0.999, 0.998 and 0.989 with scales 25, 50, 100 and 200
+(Figure 3b).
+Blini grouped the dataset into 100, 104, 135 and 386 clusters,
-(Figure 3a).
+while MMseqs grouped the dataset into 101 clusters (Figure 3a).
-Blini took on average 6.2 seconds, and MMseqs took 130 seconds with one thread, and 43 seconds with four threads (Figure 3b).
+Blini took on average 20 seconds, and MMseqs took 80 seconds with one thread, and 24 seconds with four threads (Figure 3c).
-In terms of memory, Blini had a maximal memory footprint of 58, 33, 31, and 14 MB using scales 25, 50, 100 and 200 respectively.
+In terms of memory, Blini had a maximal memory footprint of 462, 233, 119, and 67 MB using scales 25, 50, 100 and 200 respectively.
-MMseq had a maximal memory footprint of 181 and 727 MB with one and four threads respectively (Figure 3c).
+MMseq had a maximal memory footprint of 5632 (Figure 3d).

 ![Clustering results for the fragments dataset.](../results/clust_frag.png){width=75%}